Skip to content

 Inshore Fishing on the South Shore

-Personally, my husband and I had the opportunity to go inshore fishing with Captain Mike Hushek of St. Croix Inshore Fishing Charters.
-Having never been saltwater fishing in my entire life, I was excited to give it a try.
-Mike was extremely informative and explained that there are lots of game-fish species that inhabit the Caribbean flats including sharks, crevalle jack, permit, several species of snapper, mackerel and Barracuda; but, the most prized are tarpon, bonefish, and snook.
-After shoving off from Molasses Pier, as we waited for the sun to rise, Captain Mike showed us the gear we would be using and taught us how to properly cast.
-He also told us what to watch for on the surface of the water to spot tarpon and as the sun was rising we practiced casting with the spin reels.
+Personally, my husband and I had the opportunity to go inshore fishing with Carter at Silver Kings Kayak Charters.
+The beauty of going kayak fishing is that it’s eco-friendly, and you can get into some very shallow areas and up into the mangroves.
+Our guide, Carter, explained that there are lots of game-fish species that inhabit the Caribbean flats including sharks, crevalle jack, permit, several species of snapper, mackerel and Barracuda; but, the most prized are tarpon, bonefish, and snook.
+Carter gave us a quick lesson in operating the Hobie pedal kayak (which was very easy) and we shoved off from Molasses Pier.
+Once we pedaled across the inlet, he showed us the gear we would be using and taught us how to properly cast.

-While Captain Mike no longer owns St. Croix Inshore Fishing Charters, it was taken over by Captain Dave…and I’m sure you will have just as great an experience.
-I can honestly say that my day of inshore fishing was one of the most fun excursions I have done here on St. Croix.
-Having started the day watching the sunrise over the Caribbean, I got to fish (and catch) saltwater fish for the first time, and we got to see the South Shore from a whole new perspective.
+I can honestly say that my day of inshore fishing was one of the most fun excursions I’ve done here on St. Croix.
+We had the chance to pedal our kayak right up to the mangroves, get up close and personal with huge green sea turtles swimming along the South Shore, visit Shell Island, and see the South Shore from a whole new perspective.
 We basically spent a day fishing, floating on the Caribbean, laughing and telling stories, learning new things, seeing a variety of wildlife, and enjoying so much of what St. Croix has to offer.
-I highly recommend that you try inshore fishing, it is fun for the whole family.
-Not only will you have a great time, but you will undoubtedly have some great fishing stories to tell for the rest of your life!
+Although we didn’t catch anything, that is a rare occurrence on Silver Kings Kayak Charters, so you’ll likely get to text your skills against at least one of the many sport fish species.
+I highly recommend that you try inshore fishing, it’s a fun activity for the whole family.
+Not only will you have a great time, but you’ll undoubtedly have some great fishing stories to tell for the rest of your life!

 – Jennie Ogden, Editor